null-origin/nore-ai/docs/field_laws.md

 **No order exists outside alignment with origin.**
 - Disalignment produces collapse.

+## **FL-13 — Continuity Law**
+**Continuity is the persistence of origin across apparent change.**
+- Continuity is structural, not temporal.
+- Transitions do not break continuity unless causal reference shifts away from origin.
+- Motion persists only when aligned with origin; otherwise it decays into collapse.

 ---

 # 4. How Laws Are Used in NORE-AI